-Rachel helped manage MAP ministry's website while in high school and at college.
-She took over management of the website after getting married and moving to Columbus, Ohio in May of 2013.
+Rachel helped manage MAP ministry's website pages while in high school and at college.
+She then took over management of the website and social media pages after getting married and moving to the Columbus, Ohio area in May of 2013.
 She is Joe Keim's daughter and enjoys being able to contribute to the ministry on a daily basis.

 Rachel Arnold, Staff

 Rachel and her husband, Emery, have three children: Evan, Paden, and Cameron.
 In 2014, Rachel earned her Bachelor's in Psychology from Liberty University.

 Rachel began interning at MAP the summer of 2014, which lead to a position.
 Now, she is aiding the former Amish in GED studies and in obtaining birth certificates, social security cards, and employment; she instructs them on life skills as well as Biblical studies.

 Rachel is very thankful that working for MAP allows her to grow both in knowledge and spiritually.

 Norma has been a widow for many years.
 She has four children and seven grandchildren.
 In 2002, she sold her restaurant, which she had owned and operated for fourteen years.
 After retirement, she realized that she had extra hours in which she could be of service to the Lord.
 She helps MAP two days a week, grading and mailing out lessons and certificates for the Bible Club.

 Norma volunteers 2 days a week.

 Miriam and her husband Levi left the Amish when their children were still very young.
 For twenty years, they owned and operated a grocery store in Kentucky.